0xNgoo/Catalyze/README.md

 ## Overview

-Catalyse aims to foster financial inclusion by allowing users to invest small amounts of money, manage their portfolios, and learn about financial markets.
+Catalyze aims to foster financial inclusion by allowing users to invest small amounts of money, manage their portfolios, and learn about financial markets.
 The platform is built with a focus on accessibility, performance on low-end devices, and robust offline capabilities.